 Pursuant to the requirements of the Securities Exchange Act of 1934, this Annual Report on Form 10-K has been signed below by the following persons on behalf of the Registrant in the capacities and on the dates indicated.
-Each of the undersigned, being a director or officer of Dover Corporation (the "Company"), hereby constitutes and appoints Robert A. Livingston, Brad M. Cerepak and Joseph W. Schmidt, and each of them (with full power to each of them to act alone), his or her true and lawful attorney-in-fact and agent for him or her and in his or her name, place and stead in any and all capacities, to sign the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2009 under the Securities Exchange Act of 1934, as amended, and any and all amendments thereto, and to file the same with all exhibits thereto and other documents in connection therewith with the Securities and Exchange Commission and any other appropriate authority, granting unto such attorneys-in-fact and agents, and each of them, full power and authority to do and perform each and every act and thing required and necessary to be done in and about the premises in order to effectuate the same as fully to all intents and purposes as he or she might or could do if personally present, hereby ratifying and confirming all that such attorneys-in-fact and agents, or any of them, may lawfully do or cause to be done by virtue hereof.
+Each of the undersigned, being a director or officer of Dover Corporation (the "Company"), hereby constitutes and appoints Robert A. Livingston, Brad M. Cerepak and Joseph W. Schmidt, and each of them (with full power to each of them to act alone), his or her true and lawful attorney-in-fact and agent for him or her and in his or her name, place and stead in any and all capacities, to sign the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2009 under the Securities Exchange Act of 1934, as amended, and any and all amendments thereto, and to file the same with all exhibits thereto and other documents in connection therewith with the Securities and each of them, full power and authority to do and perform each and every act and thing required and necessary to be done in and about the premises in order to effectuate the same as fully to all intents and purposes as he or she might or could do if personally present, hereby ratifying and confirming all that such attorneys-in-fact and agents, or any of them, may lawfully do or cause to be done by virtue hereof.

-Signature T itle Date /s/ Robert W. Cremin Robert W. Cremin Chairman, Board of Directors February 19, 2010 /s/ ROBERT A. LIVINGSTON Robert A. Livingston Chief Executive Officer, President and Director (Principal Executive Officer) February 19, 2010 /s/ Brad M. Сегерак Brad M. Сегерак Vice President, Finance and Chief Financial Officer (Principal Financial Officer) February 19, 2010 /s/ RAYMOND T. MCKAY, Jr. Raymond T. McKay, Jr. Vice President, Controller (Principal Accounting Officer) February 19, 2010 /s/ DAVID H. BENSON David H. Benson Director February 19, 2010 /s/ Thomas J. Derosa Thomas J. Derosa Director February 19, 2010
+Signature Title Date /s/ ROBERT W. CREMIN Robert W. Cremin Chairman, Board of Directors February 19, 2010 /s/ ROBERT A. LIVINGSTON Robert A. Livingston Chief Executive Officer, President and Director (Principal Executive Officer) February 19, 2010 /s/ Brad M. Cerepak Brad M. Cerepak Vice President, Finance and Chief Financial Officer (Principal Financial Officer) February 19, 2010 /s/ RAYMOND T. MCKAY, JR. Raymond T. McKay, Jr. Vice President, Controller (Principal Accounting Officer) February 19, 2010 /s/ DAVID H. BENSON David H. Benson Director February 19, 2010 /s/ THOMAS J. DEROSA Thomas J. Derosa Director February 19, 2010

-/s/ Jean-Pierre M. Ergas Director February 19, 2010

-Jean-Pierre M. Ergas

-/s/ Peter T. Francis Director February 19, 2010

-Peter T. Francis

-/s/ Kristiane C. Graham Director February 19, 2010

-Kristiane C. Graham

-/s/ James L. Koley Director February 19, 2010

-James L. Koley -

-/s/ Richard K. Lochridge Director February 19, 2010

-Richard K. Lochridge

-/s/ Bernard G. Rethore Director February 19, 2010

-Bernard G. Rethore

-/s/ Michael B. Stubbs Director February 19, 2010

-Michael B. Stubbs =

-/s/ Mary A. Winston Director February 19, 2010

-Mary A. Winston - Director 1 columy 15, 2010

-- 7 - 1 - 1 - 1 - 1
+Signature Title Date /s/ JEAN-PIERRE M. ERGAS Jean-Pierre M. Ergas Director February 19, 2010 /s/ PETER T. FRANCIS Peter T. Francis Director February 19, 2010 /s/ KRISTIANE C. GRAHAM Kristiane C. Graham Director February 19, 2010 /s/ JAMES L. KOLEY James L. Koley Director February 19, 2010 /s/ RICHARD K. LOCHRIDGE Richard K. Lochridge Director February 19, 2010 /s/ BERNARD G. RETHORE Bernard G. Rethore Director February 19, 2010 /s/ MICHAEL B. STUBBS Michael B. Stubbs Director February 19, 2010 /s/ MARY A. WINSTON Mary A. Winston Director February 19, 2010